GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 1. Select **Run Query**, a button on the top right.

 1. In the **Logs field explorer**, select **test-logger** for **CONTAINER_NAME**.
-    After you add the `log` field to the summary line, you should see logs similar to the following:
+    You should see logs similar to the following:

     ![fluentbit-filter-before](https://storage.googleapis.com/gcp-community/tutorials/kubernetes-engine-customize-fluentbit/fluentbit-filter-before.png)